LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/prim.md

 ~~~

 #### Tokens (Low Level API) <a name="primTokens"></a>
-Prim(property, attribute and relationship specs) also have the tokens they can set as their metadata as class attributes ending with 'Key'.
+Prim (as well as property, attribute and relationship) specs also have the tokens they can set as their metadata as class attributes ending with 'Key'.
 These 'Key' attributes are the token names that can be set on the spec via `SetInfo`, for example prim_spec.SetInfo(prim_spec.KindKey, "group")
 ~~~admonish info title=""
 ```python